HL7/case-reporting/source/pages/capstatements.md

 ### Trigger Code Transaction

-This section describes the expected capabilities of a server that stores Reportable Conditions Trigger Codes (RCTC).
+This section describes the expected capabilities of a server that stores the Knowledge Management resources including the Reportable Conditions Trigger Codes (RCTC).

-#### Conformance requirements for the RCTC Server
+#### Conformance requirements for the Knowledge Management Server

-The RCTC Server **SHALL**:
+The Knowledge Management Server **SHALL**:

-1. Store all RCTC value sets as individual ValueSet resources, and as a single Bundle resource containing all RCTC ValueSet resources.
+1. Store all of the Knowledge Managment resources and RCTC value sets as a PlanDefiniton bundle and an included RCTC ValueSet bundle.
 1. Implement the RESTful behavior according to the FHIR specification.
 1. Return the following response classes:
    - (Status 200): successful operation